Abdelnacerr/ts-shoppingcart/README.md

 # ts-shoppingcart
-A react typesript project with Material UI, Styled Components and React-Query
+A react typesript project with Material UI, Styled Components and React-Query.